senkin/DM_sstops_scripts/README.md

 * submit_MG_jobs.py: this script submits batch jobs (normally on lxplus) for a set of parameters, using the script above for each point
 * make_results_table.py: this script creates a csv table with all the results (including cross-sections) from the MadGraph jobs' output
 * reweight_sstop_files.py: this script uses the csv table from the previous step to reweight the signal histograms used by TRexFitter
 * make_plots.py: a plotting script.
-Please specify the input folder with the limit files (../LimitsOutput/FullMC_BlindExp/) as an input parameter -i (or inside the script)
+Please specify the input folder with the limit files as an input parameter -i (or inside the script)

 ### Additional files
 * ParameterSpace.py: a parameter space class used in the calculate_MG_xsection.py script
-* big_table.csv: pre-calculated table made by make_results_table.py script.
+* parameter_tables/*.csv: pre-calculated tables made by make_results_table.py script.
 It can be used to directly reweight the histograms, skipping all the previous steps.
 * MonotopDMF_UFO.tar.gz: the Dark Matter model used by MadGraph

 ### Quick recipe